Archaeology - Undergraduate Minor

 Introduction to Archaeology (required Archaeological Method & Theory course)3

-Select a minimum of 3 and a maximum of 6 credits in Area Studies in Archaeology from the following:
+Select 6-9 credits in Archaeology Area Studies from the following:

 World Archaeology3